robertwenner/comics/doc/outputs.md

 * `imageUrl`: map of language to complete URL of the `.png` file.

-* `pngSize`: map of image size in bytes, per language
+* `pngSize`: map of image size in bytes, per language.

-* `height`: height of the images in pixels
+* `height`: map of language to height of the image in pixels.

-* `width`: width of the image in pixels
+* `width`: map of langugae to width of the image in pixels.

-Height and width are not per-language, assuming a comic has the same size in each language.

 ### `Comic::Out::QrCode`